Australia–New Zealand relations: Sport

 Chappell–Hadlee Series ODI cricket at Eden Park.
 New Zealand batting.

 Cricket, rugby union, rugby league & netball are the preeminent sporting rivalries.
-Otherwise notably, respective national teams have competed in indoor bowls, basketball, football (soccer), field hockey and touch football.
+Notably, respective national teams have competed in indoor bowls, basketball, football (soccer), field hockey, and touch football.
 Regular cross-Tasman competition occurs between domestic teams in men's rugby union, rugby league, football, and basketball, and also women's netball.

 Polls

 A 2021 Lowy Institute poll ranked New Zealand as the most favourably viewed country by Australians, with an 87% favourability rating.
-New Zealand had also placed at number one in 2019, but were not included for the 2020 poll, in which Canada ranked first.
+New Zealand had also placed at number one in 2019, but was not included for the 2020 poll, in which Canada ranked first.
 In the Lowy Institute's 2022 poll, New Zealand again ranked as the most favourably viewed country by Australians, with a 86% rating, placing it ahead of Canada, the United Kingdom and Japan.
 In the same poll, another neighbouring Pacific Island state (Tonga), ranked as the sixth most positively viewed country with a 67% rating, placing it ahead of the United States, while the nearby countries of Indonesia and Papua New Guinea also garnered ratings of 57% and 61%.
+In the 2025 version of the poll (which didn't include Canada), New Zealand continued to rank as the most favorably viewed country by Australians, with an 85% favorability rating, placing it ahead of Japan at 76%, the United Kingdom at 75% and Singapore at 72%.
+A 2025 poll by the Asia New Zealand foundation ranked Australia as the most favorably viewed country by New Zealanders, with 72% viewing it as a "close friend" and 21% viewing it as a "friend", placing it ahead of the United Kingdom, Canada, Japan and Singapore.

-A poll from travel company 1Cover suggested that 22% of New Zealanders had experienced displeasure at being mistaken for Australians when overseas, compared to only 4% for Australians who were mistaken for New Zealanders.
+A poll from travel company 1Cover suggested that 22% of New Zealanders had experienced displeasure at being mistaken for Australians when overseas, compared to only 4% of Australians who were mistaken for New Zealanders.